Lady_Light_6.png

 And so the months passed.

-Matron Nehra, stern time-keeper for as long as the Lady had known her, had grown a bit distant.
+Matron Nehra, stern time-keeper for as long as the Lady had known her, had grown distant but wary.
 Her attentions were redirected to tending apprentices now that other nuns had risen in rank and were assigned to Lady Light’s care.
 The newer attendants were gentler, reverent to the point of worship.
 When they escorted her to her favored destination—the library—they bowed with real awe.

 There, between crumbling tomes and candles thick with soot, she lost herself in pages meant only for the truly initiated.